Closing Conditions and Bring-Down Mechanics

 Quick Answer

-Closing conditions (CPs) are the contractual triggers that must be satisfied (or waived) before either party is obligated to close.
-Categories include regulatory approvals, shareholder approval, no injunction, bring-down of representations and warranties (R&W), no Material Adverse Change (MAC), compliance with covenants, third-party consents, and delivery of officers' certificates and legal opinions.
-The banker tracks each condition and reports status to the client and (for sell-side) the board's transaction committee.
+Closing conditions (CPs) are contractual triggers that must be satisfied or waived before either party must close.
+Categories include regulatory approvals, shareholder approval, no injunction, bring-down of representations and warranties (R&W), no Material Adverse Change (MAC), covenant compliance, third-party consents, and financing (only if expressly conditioned).
+The banker tracks each condition, reporting status to the client and board.

 After the disclosure path is set, the gap-period work shifts to monitoring whether the deal can actually close.
 Each closing condition has an owner, a target date, and a status.
 Failure of any unwaived condition gives the affected party the right to walk away.